-Visualization can also be helpful when you're stuck, trying to come up with the perfect solution for a problem (like a big idea!)
+Visualization can also be helpful when you're stuck, trying to come up with the perfect solution to a problem (like a big idea!)
 Take a break from your work and just sit back and visualize what you hope the results will be.
-Will this new detergent brighten clothes back to their original color?
-Will this revolutionary new hand saw really cut through almost any type of board in half as many strokes as other saws?
+Could this new detergent really brighten clothes back to their original color?
+Could this revolutionary new hand saw actually cut through almost any type of board in half as many strokes as other saws?
 Often times you'll discover that what you visualize can become the blueprint for the perfect solution and, ultimately, your success.